jarekj9/scapy_dhcp_tester/README.md

 ```

 Options:

 1. DHCP Starve

 It will ask for start ip (first ip to request) and limit (number of subsequent ip addresses to request).
+Then it will proceed to request for next ip addresses and in the end it will print the addresses, for which it has seen the ACK.
+Eventually the DHCP address pool on the server may be depleted.

 2. DHCP Spoof

 It will start a fake DHCP server (does not hold leases).
 It will ask for first ip in a fake DHCP pool.
+If it sees DHCP DISCOVER, it will OFFER an address to that client.
+If Client sends the REQUEST, then server will ACK the operation and will listen for next requests.

 3. DHCP Discover